swift-conductor/conductor-docs/docs/devguide/how-tos/Workers/build-a-java-task-worker.md

 | withUpdateRetryCount | Number of attempts to be made when updating task status when update status call fails. | 3 |
 | withWorkerNamePrefix | String prefix that will be used for all the workers. | workflow-worker- |

-Once an instance is created, call `init()` method to initialize the `TaskPollExecutor` and begin the polling and execution of tasks.
+Once an instance is created, call `init()` method to initialize the `WorkerProcess` and begin the polling and execution of tasks.

 !!! tip "Note"
-    To ensure that the `TaskRunnerConfigurer` stops polling for tasks when the instance becomes unhealthy, call the provided `shutdown()` hook in a `PreDestroy` block.
+    To ensure that the `WorkerHost` stops polling for tasks when the instance becomes unhealthy, call the provided `shutdown()` hook in a `PreDestroy` block.

-#### Properties
+## Worker Properties

 The worker behavior can be further controlled by using these properties: